-Note: The following tutorial assumes that you are using WordPress 2.5 or beyond and have access to phpMyAdmin to access your database.
+Note: This process assumes that you are able to use phpMyAdmin to access your database.

-1. First you need to log into your phpMyAdmin control applet
+- First you need to log into your phpMyAdmin control applet.

-2. Now locate and select your WordPress database on the left from the database dropdown list
+- Next, locate and select your WordPress database on the left from the database dropdown list.

-3. Now select the SQL tab from the navigation tabs at the top
+- Then, select the SQL tab from the navigation tabs at the top.

-4. Within the Run SQL Query box add the following code and click go:
+- Within the Run SQL Query box add the following code, and then click go.

 UPDATE posts p SET comment_status = 'closed', ping_status = 'closed' WHERE comment_status = 'open';

-To globally enable or re-enable comments, simply use the following code:
+To globally enable or re-enable comments on all posts;

 UPDATE posts p SET comment_status = 'open', ping_status = 'open' WHERE comment_status = 'closed';